How to choose the best roof lantern for your conservatory

 Thermal performance and energy efficiency

 Triple glazing typically offers superior thermal performance compared to double glazing, though quality double-glazed units can still deliver excellent results.
-The best roof lanterns achieve U-values below 1.5 W/m²K, with premium options reaching as low as 1.0 W/m²K.
+The best glass roof lanterns achieve U-values below 1.5 W/m²K, with premium options reaching as low as 1.0 W/m²K.

 Warwick Development’s thermal excellence